lee2sman/nosebook/_posts/2019-11-02-nanogenmo.md

 The first year 2013 had dozens of participants.
 But it wasn't until 2016 that I began to participate.

-Originally I had the [idea](https://github.com/NaNoGenMo/2016/issues/22) to generate a version of Yoko Ono's book Grapefruit, a book of instruction pieces originally published in 1966.
-The book had been republished mutiple times, and a later book Acorn, another book of instructional poems was published in 2013.

 My 2016 generated novel *'Pon The Road* was intended as a new version of Jack Kerouac's On The Road.
 I fed in the full text of the original scroll text and used a Markov chain text generating scheme implemented through the Python Markovify library.
 A Markov chain is a fairly simple method for generating data.
 The algorithm doesn't look at text over time but essentially uses a specified location's word (or words), finding and matching together text from anywhere in the source text that best matches to complete a phrase.
 In contrast to machine learning, this is a quite shallow generative process, and so text output can have a scattershot feel.
 While this poorly suits many projects, it can work for tweets for example and I felt it simulated the tone I was attempting to replicate: a new stream-of-consciousness novel using the previous Kerouac novel as source data.

 ![Pon The Road]({{"/images/PonTheRoad-cover.png" | absolute_url}})